 Metal Filter: Simply remove the filter and then put it in a small bin or appropriate container filled with enough degreasing solution to cover the filter completely.
 Once all the grease has been dissolved, give it a thorough wash in warm, soapy water.
 For good measure, put it in the top rack of a dishwasher and run a cycle.
 Before reattaching it, make sure it is completely dry.

 Charcoal Filter: The removal process will be much the same.
-The only difference is that you can’t clean one of these filters.
+The only difference is that you can’t clean one of these filters with soap or detergent, or any other cleaning products.
 It is a good idea to replace a charcoal filter annually, or whenever it begins to lose effectiveness.

 Deep Clean Your Oven